-On September 12, 2019, the Company issued 151,363 equity-settled DSUs to the directors and recorded a DSU expense of \$118 with an offsetting credit to contributed surplus in the condensed interim statements of comprehensive loss for the fiscal year ended December 31, 2019.
-The equity-settled DSUs issued and outstanding as at December 31, 2019 aggregated to 513,075.
-Previously, on August 8, 2018, the Company had issued 86,925 common shares on the exercise of certain DSUs issued to the former directors of the Company.
-As a result, the Company exhausted its reserve of 600,000 common shares for issuance of equity-settled DSUs.
+On September 12, 2019, the Company issued 151,363 equity-settled DSUs to the directors and recorded a DSU expense of \$118 with an offsetting credit to contributed surplus in the condensed interim statements of comprehensive loss for the quarter and nine months ended September 30, 2019.

-On September 12, 2019, the Company also issued 137,100 cash-settled DSUs to the directors and recorded a DSU expense of \$107 with an offsetting credit to non-current accrued liabilities on the condensed interim statements of financial position.
+On September 12, 2019, the Company also issued 137,100 cash-settled DSUs to the directors and recorded a DSU expense of \$107 with an offsetting credit to non-current accrued liabilities on the condensed interim statements of financial position at September 30, 2019.